Diplomatic intervention key to safe return of Indians from Ukraine

 For India, the battle can be won, while the war rages but we must act immediately before the situation worsens.

-(The author, a practising lawyer, has nine books pertaining to issues of private international law.
+(The author, a practicing lawyer, has nine books pertaining to issues of private international law.
 He can be reached at anilmalhotra1960@gmail.com. http://www.anilmalhotra.co.in)

 🗞 Subscribe Now: Get Express Premium to access the best Election reporting and analysis 🗞️